ArchiMoebius/fishler/mkdocs/docs/usage/fishler_serve.md

 ### Options

 ```
       --account string            Exclusive: An account that is valid (any password) for the server
       --account-file string       Exclusive: A file with a list of username/password combinations that are valid for the server (new-line delimited) in the form: username password - quote if space is present in either
       --any-account               Any username/password combination will yield in successful authentication to the server
       --config string             .fishler.yaml (default ".fishler")
+      --crypto-basepath string    The basepath to a directory which holds files: id_rsa/id_rsa.pub for the SSH server (default "/opt/fishler/crypto/")
   -d, --debug                     Output debug information
-      --docker-basepath string        The path to the docker folder ./docker if run from the root of the project (default "./docker")
+      --docker-basepath string    The path to the docker folder ./docker if run from the root of the project (default "docker")
       --docker-hostname string    The hostname used in the docker container (default "localhost")
       --docker-imagename string   The image user for the docker container (default "fishler")
       --docker-memory-limit int   The amount of memory (in MB) that each container should get when a user obtains a session (default 8)
   -h, --help                      help for serve
       --log-basepath string       The base filepath where logs will be stored (default "/var/log/fishler/")
       --no-account                No username/pasword combination will every yield in successful authentication to the server
       --password string           Exclusive: A password that is valid (any account) for the server
       --password-file string      Exclusive: A file with a list of passwords that are valid (with any account) for the server (new-line delimited) in the form: password
       --port int                  The port to listen on for SSH connections - if not set, will bind to a random high port
-      --private-key-filepath string   The filepath to a private key for the SSH server (default "/opt/fishler/crypto/id_rsa")
       --random-sleep-count int    If non-zero, sleep this at most this many seconds before allowing authentication to continue
   -v, --volumn stringArray
 ```

 ### SEE ALSO